melvinquick/windows-setup-script/README.md

 **Optional**

 - Once the script is done, you can then delete anything remaining in your Downloads folder as it's no longer needed.
+- A restart is recommended, but not necessary.

 ## Notes